Sorumeiji/MapVisualizationProject/README.md

 <br>
 <br>

-If the reponse fails, a error message appears in red, and a failed response is thrown in the console.
+If the reponse fails, an error message appears in red, and a failed response is thrown in the console.

 <br>
 <br>